FAC29A/seriousTranslationTool/README.md

 ## Testing

-It appears that there is a testbed section in the JavaScript code, but it is currently commented out.
+There is a testbed section in the JavaScript code.
 You can use this section to test the functionality of the application by calling the `pullFromAPI` and `pushToPage` functions with different languages and text.

 ---